nib-edit/nib/Readme.md

 MIT
 <br/>
 This repository includes code for all basic editor features which are freely available.
-Advance editor features like nib drive, tracking, comments and collaborative editing are not open source.
+Advance editor features like nib drive, tables, advance images, video, tracking changes, comments and collaborative editing are not open source.